RenderKit/embree/README.md

 interpolation of texture coordinates if that is necessary.

-The applied interpolation will do linear interpolation for triangle meshes, cubic Bézier interpolation for hair, and apply the full subdivision rules for subdivision geometry.
+The applied interpolation will do linear interpolation for triangle and quad meshes, linear interpolation for line segments, cubic Bézier interpolation for hair, and apply the full subdivision rules for subdivision geometry.

-There is also a second interpolate call `rtcInterpolateN` that can be used for ray packets.
+There is also a second interpolate call `rtcInterpolateN2` that can be used for ray packets.

-    void rtcInterpolateN(RTCScene scene, unsigned geomID,
+    void rtcInterpolateN2(RTCScene scene, unsigned geomID,
                          const void* valid, const unsigned* primIDs,
                          const float* u, const float* v, size_t numUVs, RTCBufferType buffer,
+                         float* dP,
-                         float* dP, float* dPdu, float* dPdv,
+                         float* dPdu, float* dPdv,
+                         float* ddPdudu, float* ddPdvdv, float* ddPdudv,
                          size_t numFloats);

 This call is similar to the first version, but gets passed `numUVs`